“The Blooming of Harlem”

 Teaching Artist Abby Walsh (in foreground) directing Youth Apprentices

 CAW is painting a new mural stretching more than 170 feet along 138th Street from Hamilton Place to the North entrance of the Schiff Campus.
-With only two weeks to go until the official unveiling, time is of the essence, but Teaching Artist Abby Walsh is confident her team will finish on time.
+With only two weeks to go until the official unveiling, time is of the essence, but Teaching Artist Abby Walsh is confident the team will finish on time.

 It’s remarkable how much of the mural has come together in only a few short painting days.
 The entire design has been traced out on a grid and already large sections of color have been filled in.